jdjaxon/linux_cac/README.md

 ```

 ## Known Issues
+- The `pkcs11-register` command sometimes does not behave as expected when run
+  in a script.
+Users may need to reboot or run `pkcs11-register` upon the
+  completion of this setup script.

 - Firefox and Chrome both need to be started at least once to initialize their
   respective certificate databases/profiles.